 Editing a worker

 To edit an existing worker record, first use the List tab on the workers page to search and find the record.
-Double-click on the worker reow in the List tab to open the record tab and edit the record.
+Double-click on the worker row in the List tab to open the record tab and edit the record.
 Click save to save the changes to the record.